Backpacking Adventures In Winter, Part 1: Clothing

-Backpacking vacations in the winter months can be not only fun, but very rewarding.
+Backpacking adventures in the winter months can be not only fun, but very rewarding.
 Most popular backcountry areas are free of the peak-season crowds leaving you to experience these fabulous destinations in peace, quiet, and exquisite solitude.
 And despite the short days and longer, chilly nights, with proper planning and the right clothing and equipment, you can experience the great outdoors in great comfort.

 Proper clothing is essential to comfort in the outdoors, especially during colder months.
 The best practice is to use a layering system utilizing a combination of synthetic, wool, and down clothing.
 Focus on staying warm and dry and you will be in good shape!